pnnl/hydraconda/readme.md

     All workdirs will depend on at least a baseline of work units (will almost always be at least the 'data-interface') but the functionality of the dependencies will change.

-2. Develop with git source control.
+2. Manage source and file references.

     Manage (source) code (only) with `git` and keep data and generated assets such as notebooks, intermediate files, documentation, visualizations, and model files out of source control.
     This separation is enforced with a restrictive [.gitignore](.gitignore);